JuniFruit/CopyXross/README.md

 # CopyXross App

-A small and simple tool Copy/Paste string or files across machines in your local network.
+A simple tool Copy/Paste string or files across machines in your local network.
 Available for both MacOs and Windows.

 ### Usage